 Fund balance is a good measure of budget solvency and financial performance.
 It grows when revenues exceed expenses and it shrinks when they don't.
 It also speaks to financial position and liquidity because governments can use fund balance to meet unexpected spending needs.
-Some even see it as a measure of fiscal discipline because it's difficult for policymakers to resist the systems are acutely aware of how the state monitors, evaluates and ultimately grades its financial health.
+Some even see it as a measure of fiscal discipline because it's difficult for policymakers to resist the temptation to spend it.
+However, it's only one measure, and it has little to do with long-term solvency.
+So while general fund balance is useful, always keep in mind it's just a small piece of your government's overall financial health.

+systems are acutely aware of how the state monitors, evaluates and ultimately grades its financial health.